dimitargrozdanov2/Financial-Portfolio/Architecture.md

 • Communicate only with aggregate roots, use Factories and Repositories as ACL(Anti Corruption Layer)
 •	Use Utc everywhere (persisted as UTC in DB).

-## 17) Appendix — Reference DI registration (pseudo code)
+## 16) Appendix — Reference DI registration example
-// Startup project
+// Infrastructure project
-public static class DependencyInjection
+public static class InfrastructureConfiguration
 {
     public static IServiceCollection AddApplication(this IServiceCollection services)
     {